You are here: Start » Technical Issues » C++ Code Generator

 - Calling the Init function.

-- Activating the diagnostic mode of Adaptive Vision Library (if in project options usage of diagnostic instances is enabled for code generation).
+- Activating the diagnostic mode of Aurora Vision Library (if in project options usage of diagnostic instances is enabled for code generation).

 - Calling the Main macrofilter's function (if it took part in code generation during creation of the main.cpp file).

-- Catching all exceptions thrown by the program and Adaptive Vision Library and reporting error messages on the standard output before closing the program.
+- Catching all exceptions thrown by the program and Aurora Vision Library and reporting error messages on the standard output before closing the program.